GSA/digitalgov.gov/content/resources/mobile/principles/principles-tap-targets.md

 There is much more to fonts than meets the eye.
 The following are five things to remember when selecting and sizing your fonts.

 <ol>
    <li><strong>Use a Standard Font Family</strong> <br />Standard font families, such as Arial or Times New Roman, are likely already installed on your user's computer or mobile device.
 To better ensure that the page looks as intended, list the specific font that you want the browser to check for first, then one or two more fonts that are similar to the first one, just in case it is unavailable.
 You should end the list with a generic font in case none of your selections are available to your user.
-There are <a href="https://www.w3.org/Style/Examples/007/fonts.en.html">five generic fonts</a>: <br /><br />
+There are <a href="https://www.w3.org/Style/Examples/007/fonts.en.html">five generic fonts</a>:

 <ul>
 <li><a href="https://en.wikipedia.org/wiki/Serif">serif</a> </li>